This post may contain affiliate links. Please see our disclosure policy.

 Frequently Asked Questions

 Courgette makes the cake very moist, without impacting the flavour.
-You won't be able to taste the courgette at all but it retains moisture within the cake which is what keeps it tender and moist.
-I know it may sound a little odd but think of it like carrot cake - the carrots give a real softness and moistness to the cake.
+You won’t be able to taste the courgette at all but it retains moisture within the cake which is what keeps it tender and moist.
+I know it may sound a little odd but think of it like carrot cake.
+The carrots give a real softness and moistness to the cake.
 It works the same way here with courgette.

-You should store in an airtight container (a large tupperware or cake box will work) and you can store it for 2-3 days with the frosting, longer without (although it probably won't last that long).
-If you want to make the cake ahead of time, you can bake it and wrap tightly in clingfilm for a day before icing it before serving.
+You should store in an airtight container (a large tupperware or cake box will work) in the fridge.
+You can store it for 2-3 days with the frosting, longer without (although it probably won’t last that long).

 Other recipes you may enjoy:

-PrintChocolate Courgette Cake with Chocolate Frosting
+Chocolate Courgette Cake with Chocolate Frosting

 Ingredients